MicrobialDarkMatter/nanomotif/docs/source/required_files.md

 - When demultiplexing, trimming of reads may result in errors downstream.
 We therefore recommend using untrimmed reads for mapping

 - Running `modkit pileup` with default parameters results in modkit estimating the threshold for calling a methylation.
 This can result in very low methylation calling score threshold such as 0.6 or even lower.
-This is detrimental to Nanomotif motif identification, but can include a high degree of noise, and loss of some motifs.
+This is not detrimental to Nanomotif motif identification, but may result in inclusion of a high degree of noise, and loss of some motifs.
 We generally recommend a `--filter-threshold` of 0.7.

 ## Contig-bin
 File describing which contigs belongs to which bins.
 It should be headerless, tab-separated file with contig id in the first column and bin in the second column.